ROCm/half/README.txt

   - Static assertions for extended compile-time checks (enabled for VC++ 2010, gcc 4.3, clang 2.9 and newer, overridable with 'HALF_ENABLE_CPP11_STATIC_ASSERT').

+  - Generalized constant expressions (enabled for gcc 4.6, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_CONSTEXPR').

   - User-defined literals for half-precision literals to work (enabled for gcc 4.7, clang 3.1 and newer, overridable with 'HALF_ENABLE_CPP11_USER_LITERALS').